 Paragraph 4(a) of the Policy states that the Complainant bears the burden of proving that all these requirements are fulfilled, even if the Respondent has not replied to the Complainant's contentions.
 Stanworth Development Limited v.
 E Net Marketing Ltd., WIPO Case No. D2007-1228.

 However, concerning the uncontested information provided by the Complainant, the Panel may, where relevant, accept the provided reasonable factual allegations in the Complaint as true.
-See section 4.3 of the WIPO Overview 3.0.
+WIPO Overview 3.0, section 4.3.